 Editor’s note: If coronavirus is your main concern, make sure you select a hand sanitizer with at least 60 percent alcohol content, according to the Centers for Disease Control and Prevention.
 With the threat of coronavirus, demand for hand sanitizer has been increasing, so stock has been constantly fluctuating at every online retailer we’ve checked.
 If you’re so inclined, you can actually make your own hand sanitizer at home using aloe-vera gel and rubbing alcohol.

 According to Dr. Glatt, if you are going to travel, one underreported way to prevent catching the coronavirus (or any virus) is to cut your fingernails.
 “Nails should be kept at the shortest size that is comfortable to you,” he told us, “because dirt under fingernails can carry viruses.”

-Once you’ve arrived at your destination, be it your office or a faraway hotel, all of our experts say you should wash your hands immediately.
-“Every time you see a sink, use it.”
-It’s an instruction that’s backed up by data.
-According to Madad, during the 2008 swine-flu pandemic, people who washed their hands frequently saw their risk of infection reduced by between 30 and 50 percent.
+Once you’re back home — or, if you’re commuting to an office, once you’ve arrived — all of our experts say you should wash your hands immediately.
+“Every time you see a sink, use it,” Glatt implores.
+This advice is backed by data: According to Madad, during the 2008 swine-flu pandemic, people who washed their hands frequently saw their risk of infection reduced by between 30 and 50 percent.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.